izuzanak/uclang/uclang/doc/intro.md

 ## Interpreter of language

-Language interpreter was designed and implemented  as lightweight utility, which does not depend on any third party code, and can be deployed and executed on embedded devices, without any additional requirements.
+Interpreter of language was designed and implemented  as lightweight utility, which does not depend on any third party code, and can be deployed and executed on embedded devices.
 Interpreter and its base libraries are multi-platform, so far tested on: linux (x86, arm, mpc5200), android (arm), raspberry pi (arm) and win (xp,7).

 ### Module system

-Module system of language differentiate between two types of modules: native C/C++ modules, and modules implemented in language Uclang.
-Modules of first type are implemented in C/C++ language and are represented by dynamic library of host operating system.
+Module system of language distinguish between two types of modules: native C/C++ modules, and modules implemented in language Uclang.
+Modules of first type are implemented in C/C++ language and are represented by dynamic library of operating system.
 Modules of second type are represented by Uclang scripts, that are loaded and parsed by interpreter process.

 Modules are imported recursively, and each of them is imported exactly once.

 **Example:**

-Script named `imported.ucl` which will be imported by main script.
+Script `imported.ucl` which will be imported by main script.

 ```cpp
 import containers;